manojmj92/subtitle-downloader/README.md

 Subtitle Downloader
 ===================

-Python script to download english subtitles of any movie/tv series episode.
+Python script to download english & Arabic subtitles of any movie/tv series episode.

 Get the latest version of Python at http://www.python.org/getit/.